Black Seeds for Weight Loss: The Science & Safety

 The Bottom Line

-Black seed (Nigella sativa) has genuine research support for modest weight loss benefits—we're talking about 1-2 kg over 2-3 months when used alongside a calorie-controlled diet.
-It's not a miracle, but it's not snake oil either.
+Black seed (Nigella sativa) has research support for modest weight loss benefits—we're talking about 1-2 kg over 2-3 months when used alongside a calorie-controlled diet.

 The mechanisms make biological sense: improved blood sugar regulation, reduced inflammation, and potential appetite-modulating effects.
 These can provide a helpful edge when you're already doing the fundamentals right.

 But here's what matters most: no supplement replaces a proper nutrition foundation.
-The participants in successful black seed trials weren't just popping pills—they were eating in a calorie deficit with adequate protein and staying active.
+The participants in successful black seed trials weren't just taking the supplement —they were eating in a calorie deficit with adequate protein and staying active.
 The seed added to their results; it didn't create them.

 If you want to try black seed supplementation: